-The technologies offered under this program are: Light Construction Electrical Technology; Heavy Construction Electrical Technology; Marine Electrical Technology; Electrical Appliance Technology; Electrical Heavy Machinery Technology; Electrical Power Distribution Technology; Electrical Power Generation Technology.
+The technologies offered under this program are: Light Construction Electrical Technology, Heavy Construction Electrical Technology, Marine Electrical Technology, Electrical Appliance Technology, Electrical Heavy Machinery Technology, Electrical Power Distribution Technology, Electrical Power Generation Technology.

-These programs grant an Associate of Applied Science Degree and are preparatory for employment upon graduation from the Mississippi Gulf Coast Junior College.
-Where a transfer to a senior college or university is desired, a conference should be scheduled with a junior college guidance counselor for advisement.
+These programs grant an Associate of Applied Science Degree and are not specifically designed for transfer to a senior college.
+Where a transfer is planned, senior college and university catalogs should be checked for validation.